Grant Jaffarian, AlphaTerra LLC, discussed the importance of messaging

 By Christopher Faille Hedge funds are accustomed to outsourcing a variety of daily activities, from front to back office.
 Many do get nervous, though, about how far their outsourcing should go.
-Their skittishness increases as such proposals encroach upon the way they generate alpha, the matters that must be kept secret: idea generation, supportive research, a [...]
+Their skittishness increases as such proposals encroach upon the way they generate alpha, the matters that must be kept secret: idea generation, supportive research, [...]

 By Christopher Faille A presentation by Samuel Kunz, chief investment officer of the Policeman’s Annuity and Benefit Fund, Chicago, to the CFA Institute 2011 Asset and Risk Allocation conference addressed the pros and cons of “risk parity.”
-His presentation makes it seem that risk-parity portfolios (RPP) and the Capital Asset Pricing Model (CAPM) are sibling rivals. [...]
+His presentation makes it seem that risk-parity portfolios (RPP) and the Capital Asset Pricing Model (CAPM) are sibling [...]

 By Christopher Faille It might be the subject of a Sesame Street episode.
 “R is an important letter.
 It stands for Rate and Return and Risk-Free and lots of other words!”
 Yet, like Oscar the Grouch if deprived of his garbage can, R has lost its fixed abode.
-Much of the mathematics of finance over the last [...]
+Much of the mathematics of finance over [...]

 In any economic system, the fixed-income market plays an essential role as one of the principal ways of financing enterprise (be it corporate or sovereign).
 Research shows that at the end of 2010, the global bond market had amounts outstanding of over US$95 trillion (to put that in context, the World Bank reported the total [...]